-A principal assumption in epidemiology is that we can draw an inference about the experience of the entire population based on the evaluation of a sample of the population.
-However a problem with drawing such an inference is that the errors may affect the results of an epidemiological study.
-For example, the results may be influenced by the play of chance, because of the effects of random variation from sample to sample.1 This is also important when carrying out surveys, which are addressed separately in this section (see “The design of documentation for recording survey data”).
+A principal assumption in epidemiology is that we can draw an inference about the experience of the entire population based on the evaluation of a representative sample of the population.
+However, a problem with drawing such an inference is that the errors in measured data may affect the results of an epidemiological study.
+For example, the results may be influenced by the play of chance, because of the effects of random variation from sample to sample.1 This is also important when carrying out surveys, which are addressed elsewhere in this section (see “The design of documentation for recording survey data”).

 Some measurement or classification errors are almost inevitable in epidemiological studies and they may affect the assessment of the exposure or the outcome, as well as potential confounders.
 There are several different types of measurement error, outlined below.

 All epidemiological investigations involve the measurement of exposures, outcomes and other characteristics of interest (e.g. potential confounding factors).

 Types of measures may include: